tektechnologies/Instructor-Prep/301/week_1/class_02/class_02.md

 - **Student Analysis** (5 min)
     - Show code instruct students to draw what they think the css will produce.
-- **Debrief** (5-10 min)
       Predict how this code will be rendered on the page.
 Draw the outcome in the blank space below.
 What would you change?

 ## index.html